OkayJosh/trebbleapi/README.md

 [Please refer to the API documentation for detailed information about the endpoints and how to use them.](https://documenter.getpostman.com/view/22833562/2s93zFVyTM)

-_In the above link, authenticate with your linkedin using oauth2 to authenticate with your linkedin account_
+_In the above link, authenticate with your linkedin using oauth2 to authenticate with your linkedin account the start automating content creation and scheduling for linkedin_

 ### Set up